-Cash collateral received by the Scheme as at 31 December 2019 was €1.3 million (2018: €nil million).
+Cash collateral received by the Scheme as at 31 December 2020 was \in nil (2019: \in 1.3 million).
 The cash collateral is included within cash with an offset liability included within the investment liabilities.

-The Scheme paid cash collateral amounting to €nil million as at 31 December 2019 (2018: €1.2 million) to counter parties in respect of derivatives undertaken which required cash collateral to be paid.
-Cash collateral paid is not included in cash but a debtor is recognised within the other investment balances.
+The Scheme paid cash collateral amounting to $\notin 2.0$ million as at 31 December 2020 (2019: nil) to counter parties in respect of derivatives undertaken which required cash collateral to be paid.
+Cash collateral paid is not included in cash, but a debtor is recognised within the other investment balances.